tylim88/Efficient-Typescript-Mororepo/README.md

 ## Using Project Templates

-There are six project templates, each with fine-tuned and simplified configurations:
+There are six project templates available, each with fine-tuned and simplified configurations:

 1. `node-lib`: for general TypeScript libraries.
 2. `jsdom-lib`: similar to `node-lib`, but specifically for code that manipulates the DOM.
 3. `react-app`: for React applications.
 4. `react-app-e2e`: for end-to-end testing of React applications.
 5. `node-app`: for backend applications(configuration only, no example runtime code, you can copy `node-docker` example runtime code).
 6. `node-docker`: for containerized backend applications.
+It features volume mapping and runs the development environment within a container with watch mode enabled, allowing for automatic reloading of the server upon any changes to the code on the host.

 The TypeScript and Vitest configurations for each template are extensively simplified without sacrificing functionality.
 In most cases, only the configuration files in root folder need to be modified.